sutdcv/SUTD-TrafficQA/README.md

 ## Paper

-Our paper at **CVPR 2021**, _SUTD-TrafficQA: A Question Answering Benchmark and an Efficient Network for Video Reasoning over Traffic Events_, is available at:
+Our paper at **CVPR 2021**, _TrafficQA: A Question Answering Benchmark and an Efficient Network for Video Reasoning over Traffic Events_, is available at:

 -   [CVF Open Access]() (coming soon)
 -   [arXiv]() (coming soon)